Nithur-M/work-from-anywhere/developer-jobs.md

 <li>If you have experience in developing trading systems or financial-related products is a plus.</li>
 <li>You can prepare for this interview by mentally organizing your strategies and opinions on topics such as Web3, cryptocurrency trading platforms, and your vision of how to succeed. </li>
 <li>Share this!
 Donât be afraid of friends or co-workers stealing this job!
 If you are amazing and smart we will find a place for you.
 Check out our External Referral Incentives Program as well. (https://boards.greenhouse.io/wooreferral/jobs/4698841003?utm_source=linkedin)</li>
-</ul><br/><br/>Please mention the word **CREDENCE** and tag RMzUuODcuMjMzLjExOQ== when applying to show you read the job post completely (#RMzUuODcuMjMzLjExOQ==).
+</ul><br/><br/>Please mention the word **CREDENCE** and tag RMzQuMTQ1LjI0MC4xMDY= when applying to show you read the job post completely (#RMzQuMTQ1LjI0MC4xMDY=).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>